The catering provision at Forest Preparatory School is managed by The Brookwood Partnership.

 Brookwood is recognised as an employer of choice and an Investor in People.
 We’ve been ranked four times in the Sunday Times Top 100 Best Companies to Work For, our highest and most recent ranking being 2nd place.
 We were also the first schools' caterer to be awarded the top-level, three-star ‘Food Made Good Award’ by The Sustainable Restaurant Association.

-To access the school lunch menus for Autumn 2017 please click on the link below.
+To access the school lunch menus for Summer 2019 please click on the links below:

 Forest, in partnership with Brookwood, aims to educate children on Healty Eating through a variety of means.
 A selection of useful 'Life Cards,' can be accessed below.